karashow/CM-method/README.md

 A working implementation of the CM method is given.
 We provide the ingedients to construct elliptic curves over the finite field GF(p) with a prescribed number of rational points.
 In particular:
-  - The class polynomials;
+  - The class polynomials.
   - The Cornacchia algorithm.

-# Disclaimer:
+## Class polynomials

+## Arithmetic functions